Explore Bondford’s Q4 2025 outlook featuring currency dynamics, macroeconomic drivers, and forecasts for USD, EUR, and GBP.

 Source: U.S. Bureau of Labor Statistics

 For now, risks are tilted to the downside.
-Bondford recommends that investors with USD exposure - whether in assets or revenues - adopt prudent hedging strategies.
+Investors with exposures to USD, whether in assets or revenues, may wish to consider prudent hedging strategies.
 That said, the dynamism of the US corporate sector provides a durable offset to policy uncertainty.

 The euro has been one of 2025’s star performers, rising more than 12% against the dollar year-to-date.
 Its strength, however, reflects relative stability rather than absolute brilliance.
 With the US mired in institutional strain, the UK wrestling with fiscal challenges, and Japan hamstrung by policy uncertainty, the euro has become the least-risky option in a global market short on havens.